Introduction to a Discussion on Grief

 Two: Grief is good.

-That must seem like the most callous and cruelest things that one can say to anyone who’s lost someone whom they truly and dearly love.
+That must seem like the most insensitive and cruelest thing that one can say to anyone who’s lost someone whom they truly and dearly love.

 Grieving is a very personal process.
-It is internal even though it is often evident externally in your appearance and in your actions.
-For instance, there is a fixed period for mourning, more or less, according to social, religious or cultural norms.
-After the mourning period is over, it is considered right to move on.
-In fact, it is considered appropriate, normal, natural and even healthy to do so.
-It’s generally other people, friends, family members, colleagues at work or those belonging to the community you live in who are giving you permission to stop mourning and resume your life.
-Mourning is therefore an external socially acceptable requirement, which may not always be voluntary but it is something that you do because you are expected to.
+It is internal, even though it is often evident externally in your appearance and your actions.
+For instance, there is a fixed period for mourning, more or less, according to social, religious, or cultural norms.
+After the mourning period is over, many people believe that it is in the best interest of the mourner to move on.
+It is deemed to be appropriate, normal, natural, and even healthy to do so.
+It’s generally other people, friends, family members, and colleagues at work who are giving you permission to stop mourning and resume your life.
+Mourning is, therefore, an external socially acceptable requirement, which may not always be voluntary.
+Still, it is something that you do because of expectations.

-Grieving on the other hand, because it is a very personal and internal process can take unexpected turns and continue inordinately.
-Grieving unlike mourning can last a lifetime.
-Though this may sound very depressing and frightening, feeling the loss of someone whom you truly love will and does last a lifetime.
-You may not constantly feel or be aware of the loss but there will be moments in your life many years after you experience a tragedy, when you can still feel the loss, almost as powerfully as if it happened yesterday.
-This is something that you have to accept, understand and be aware of.
+Grieving, on the other hand, because it is a very personal and internal process can take unexpected turns and continue inordinately.
+Grieving, unlike mourning, can last a lifetime.
+Though this may sound very depressing and frightening, feeling the loss of someone whom you genuinely love will and does last a lifetime.
+You may not always feel or be aware of the loss.
+However, there will be moments in your life many years after you experience a tragedy when you can still feel the loss, almost as powerfully as if it happened yesterday.
+These feelings are something that you have to be aware of, accept, and understand.

-Just as moving on with your life following a tragedy is important and nothing to be ashamed of, grieving or the fact that it can last for a lifetime is nothing to be afraid of.
+Just as moving on with your life following a tragedy is essential and nothing to be ashamed of, grieving, or the fact that it can last for a lifetime is nothing to fear.

 Grief is good because it defines the strong relationships that you have built and the bonds that you have forged in your life.
 The feeling of loss that you have is something to be treasured.
 Why?
-It shows that you care and proves that your love for someone gave you happiness.
+It shows that you care.
+It proves that your love for someone gave you happiness.
 That’s why you are feeling sad, now, at this very moment.

 Think for a few moments about the happiness that you enjoyed.